dlamblin/insight-data-engineering-code-challenge/README.md

 ### From v1.1 towards v2.0 ###
 - This readme links to the appropriate commit of the challenge repository.
-- The shell script no longer offers to download sample text from the Guttenburg project.
+- The shell script no longer offers to download sample text from the Gutenberg project.
 - The input and output directories and their contents were renamed and updated to match the revised challenge.
-- Total rewrite of the Perl and oneliner solutions.
+- Total rewrite of the Perl and one-liner solutions.
 - Addition of a Python solution.
 - Large rewrite of the Go solution.
 - The following are speculated changes: